 The city-slicker bought a top of the line tent on-line and shipped it to Canada from Europe.
 It has multiple rooms, windows, and can withstand a hurricane.
 Essentially, it’s a cabin in a bag.
-There are few public campsites meant for tents that can accommodate its size.
-I had to buy a trailer hitch and a rack to cart it to the woods because it took up too much room in my car.
+There are few public campsites suited for tents of such grotesque proportions.

 It didn’t used to be this way.
 The fur-trader never had to constantly ward off a reproachful inner dialogue at every minor annoyance while camping.
 The fur-trader was rarely annoyed by camping.
 The fur-trader understood the glory of being outdoors and wouldn’t demean it with bourgeois complaints like “the cooler doesn’t keep the wine well-chilled.”

 In the throes of January I am pondering these issues as I decide on upcoming summer plans.
 The endeavour is daunted by memories of last summer, which produced the most dreadful conditions for camping.
-On one of our camping trips we had to move a tree that had fallen right across the campsite before setting up our cabin-tent.
+On one of our camping trips we had to move a tree that had fallen across the campsite before setting up our cabin-tent.
 There was a terrible storm the night before we arrived, and it returned the next two nights.
 I slept with one eye open, my ears trained to every sound in the surrounding trees.
-I listened intently, and didn’t sleep a wink for three nights.
-On our fourth night, I was so surly the bears didn’t dream of scavenging on my site.
+I didn’t sleep a wink for the better part of three nights.
+On the fourth night, I was so surly the bears didn’t dream of scavenging on my site.

-Despite the mosquitoes summer can usually be counted on to deliver at least a few months of dry, sunny conditions and provides countless opportunities for outdoor enjoyment.
+Despite the mosquitoes, summer usually boasts at least a few months of dry, sunny conditions, which provides countless opportunities for outdoor enjoyment.
 In a place where winter can last up to five months, the summer reprieve is a psychological imperative upon which one comes to depend.
 Certainly, we expect winter to be abominable, and as payment for having survived winter’s gauntlet, we expect the weather from June to mid-September to make amends.
 It’s essential to displace the torment of winters that last as long as a geological era.

 The foundations of our collective self-delusion crumble when summer doesn’t do what is expected.
 For the past few years, summer hasn’t stuck to the script.
 Last summer’s dreadful performance had me facing this winter not having fully displaced memories of the fresh hell of last winter.